quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

 - `/rps`
  - Play with another player in Rock Paper Scissors

+- `/emojigame`
+  - Play the emoji game with other players

+- `/guess`
+  - Play the guess game alone

+- `/roulette`
+  - Play the roulette game alone

+- `/scramble`
+  - Play the scramble game with other players

+- `/story`
+  - Play the story

+- `/start_hunt`
+  - Play the treasure hunt

+- `/guess_word`
+  - Play the word guessing game

 ### 📝 Note

 This bot code is (probably) intended to be used only for one server due to json caching